Multiple Sequence Alignment (MSA) Methods

 You can learn the basics of sequence alignment in our tutorial Introduction to sequence comparison.
 Find out why biological sequences are similar in the tutorial Pair-wise sequence alignment, and an in-depth tutorial Pair-wise sequence alignment methods in which we cover the global, Needleman-Wunch and the local, Smith-Waterman Dynamic Programming algorithms.

-The above, general definition has roots in computer science and is accurate only in specific cases, such as in the shotgun sequence assembly where we want all the identical sequences stacked together regardless of sequencing errors.
+The above, general definition has roots in computer science and is accurate only in specific cases, such as in the WGS sequence assembly where we want all the identical sequences stacked together regardless of sequencing errors.